Chrisinho8/DACH-data-job-market/README.md

 search is exhausted.
 Results are deduplicated, classified, filtered to data roles, aggregated and published to the site automatically.

+Each surviving posting is then scanned for technologies with a curated dictionary of 47 terms, so the site can show which tools the market is actually asking for.
+This is deliberately not an LLM: every match points at a specific string in a specific posting, which makes the counts reproducible and lets the tricky cases be tested rather than trusted.
+Those cases are real ones.
+"SQL" hides inside "PostgreSQL", "Java" inside "JavaScript", and a bare "R" matches "R&D" and half of every German address block.
+Each of those traps is pinned down by a test in `tests/test_matcher.py` that runs in CI on every push.
+See `src/matcher.py`.

  **This is not a job board.** It will not help you find a role, and it deliberately does not link to or republish individual postings.
-It exists to describe the *shape* of the market — how long roles stay open, how few are advertised as junior, which cities and countries hire in English — using aggregate figures only.
+It exists to describe the *shape* of the market, how long roles stay open, how few are advertised as junior, which cities and countries hire in English, using aggregate figures only.

 ## What the data says (Main insights)